dbc60/dbc60.github.io/_drafts/blogging-on-github-user-pages.md

        dns
        ]
 ---
+What do I really need to know to setup a blog on GitHub?

 I thought it would be a good idea to  create a blog to talk about software development, design patterns, learning programming languages and development environments and a whole slew of related topics I find interesting.
 I also thought I could keep it simple by using [GitHub User Pages](https://help.github.com/articles/user-organization-and-project-pages/),  [Jekyll](https://jekyllrb.com/) and [Compass](http://compass-style.org/).
 What I've found is that I have only a passing familiarity with most of the technologies one needs to know to use these tools.

 I need to learn about the following to get this blog setup the way I want it.